Holiday rentals in Sorrento

 June to August marks the peak summer period, when it’s hot and sunny, and the citrus that the area is famous for is at its ripest.
 But spring, with its mild, warm weather, is a good time to stay in one of the area’s apartments if you want to avoid the sweltering heat, and enjoy the many blossoming trees.
 It also coincides with the town’s flower fairs and food festivals, as well as Pasqua a Sorrento, an entire week of Easter celebrations and processions.
 There are regular musical events throughout the summer, and autumn is best for missing the crowds.
 Winter remains sunny but is susceptible to dramatic thunderstorms.
 December is full of Christmas celebrations, and January to March is when the locals take their own holidays, and much of the town shuts down.

-What are the top things to do in Sorrento?
+Top things to do in Sorrento

 The pastel-coloured houses that line the fishing harbour will almost certainly make you think of delicious Italian gelato — luckily, you can get some of that here too, at the family-run restaurants that dot this little fishing district at the bottom of Sorrento’s cliffs.
 There’s a small patch of sandy beach, the only one in town, and a number of piers equipped with sunbeds and parasols.